pradeephubgit/appsignal-docs/source/application/new-application.html.md

 ![Add app](/assets/images/screenshots/dashboard.png)

 In the wizard you will first be asked for what language you want to install AppSignal.
-We currently support Ruby and Elixir for error and performance monitoring, and JavaScript for front-end error monitoring.
+We currently support Ruby, Elixir & Node.js for error and performance monitoring, and JavaScript for front-end error monitoring.

 After choosing a language you will be presented with instructions on how to install AppSignal in your app.